xuzhuojia/RTNet/README.md

 # RTNet
+## Learning to Selectively Transfer with Reinforced Transfer Network for Partial Domain Adaptation

-The codes for paper "Selective Transfer with Reinforced Transfer Network for Partial Domain Adaptation"
+The codes for paper " Learning to Selectively Transfer with Reinforced Transfer Network for Partial Domain Adaptation"

+* This repository contains code for reproducing the experiments reported in the paper [** Learning to Selectively Transfer with Reinforced Transfer Network for Partial Domain Adaptation**]